 The vector approach involves sampling locations at intervals along the length of linear entities (like roads), or around the perimeter of areal entities (like property parcels).
 When they are connected by lines, the sampled points form line features and polygon features that approximate the shapes of their real-world counterparts.

-The aerial photograph above left shows two entities, a reservoir and a highway.
+The aerial photograph above (Figure 1.9.1) shows two entities, a reservoir and a highway.
 The graphic above right illustrates how the entities might be represented with vector data.
 The small squares are nodes: point locations specified by latitude and longitude coordinates.
 Line segments connect nodes to form line features.
 In this case, the line feature colored red represents the highway.
 Series of line segments that begin and end at the same node form polygon features.
 In this case, two polygons (filled with blue) represent the reservoir.

 The vector data model is consistent with how surveyors measure locations at intervals as they traverse a property boundary.
 Computer-aided drafting (CAD) software used by surveyors, engineers, and others, stores data in vector form.
 CAD operators encode the locations and extents of entities by tracing maps mounted on electronic drafting tables, or by key-entering location coordinates, angles, and distances.
 Instead of graphic features, CAD data consist of digital features, each of which is composed of a set of point locations.